 2010s-2020s

 Nowadays, male voice actors in advertising have become highly diverse and more inclusive.
-It’s no longer just authoritative, white men voicing roles but men from different age groups, tones, and demographics.
+It’s no longer just authoritative, white men voicing roles, but men from different ages, tones and demographics.

 Even though we cannot see the face behind the voice, companies are placing higher importance on inclusivity and diversity.
-Instead of hiring an authoritative male voice because they believe it will do better, they hire voice actors aligning with their company goals and values.
+Instead of hiring an authoritative male voice because they believe it will do better, they hire voice actors who align with their company’s goals and values.

-Knowing how voice acting trends for males have changed in the last several decades, what does that mean for male voices in 2023?
-It’s hard to say exactly what we will see as a whole within the industry, but we believe a few trends will remain at the forefront through 2023 and the rest of the decade.
+Knowing how male voice-acting trends have changed in the last several decades, what does that mean for male voices in 2023?
+It’s hard to say precisely what we will see within the industry, but we believe a few trends will remain at the forefront through 2023 and the rest of the decade.

 Emotional Intelligence

-Voice actors are able to showcase emotions and emotional intelligence, while voice acting is something not everyone can do.
-In 2023, we’ll see more male voice actors landing roles if they can convey emotional intelligence through their acting.
+Voice actors can showcase emotions and emotional intelligence, which is something not everyone can do.
+In 2023, we’ll see more male voice actors landing roles if they can convey emotional intelligence through acting.

-When they speak with emotion, companies want it to sound natural and not forced.
-This will allow them to connect with their audience more authentically.
+Companies want it to sound natural and not forceful when speaking with emotion.
+This will allow them to connect more authentically with their audience.

 Authenticity